Written by: Troy Gerber, Modern Workplace Lead

 “This helps to highlight how the technology services partner role has evolved – it is no longer so much about provisioning architecture for the client, rather, it has become much more advisory in nature.”

 This new role also encompasses security, he continues, which again requires new thought processes around this subject.
-The cloud is recognized as being very secure, but this is not always the case with the people using it – in fact, when it comes to security, people are inevitably the biggest risk.
+The cloud is recognised as being very secure, but this is not always the case with the people using it – in fact, when it comes to security, people are inevitably the biggest risk.
 So from the partner’s perspective, the assistance they provide should relate to issues like securing the desktop, to prevent user security problems, and also assisting the client with compliance matters relating to legislation like GDPR and the PoPI Act.

 “But the biggest role that the service provider must play when it comes to the cloud lies in helping customers to clearly understand the multitude of benefits the cloud offers and assisting them to unlock additional value from it,” he says.